nashdean/dirmap/README.md

 # Dirmapper

-**Dirmapper** is a CLI tool to generate a directory structure mapping.
+**Dirmapper** is a CLI tool to generate and create directory structures.
 It provides a visual representation of the directory and file structure, similar to the `tree` command, with support for `.gitignore`-like patterns to exclude specific files and directories.
+Additionally, it allows creating directory structures from templates.

 ## Features

 - Generate a hierarchical view of a directory structure.
+- Create directory structures from templates.
+    - JSON Format
+    - YAML Format
 - Support for `.mapping-ignore` file to exclude files and directories.
 - Optional integration with `.gitignore` to exclude patterns specified in `.gitignore`.
+- Case-sensitive and case-insensitive sorting options.

 ## Installation